philjhale/DatadogObservabilitySampleApp/README.md

 # Azure Datadog observability sample app

-The purpose of this repository is to evaluate Datadog's ability to monitor Function Apps and APIs deployed in Azure Kubernetes Service.
+The purpose of this repository is to evaluate Datadog's ability to monitor APIs deployed in Azure Kubernetes Service.

 ## Prerequisites